 This ancient city and capital of Egypt has grown over the millennia.
-With its population of over 16 million people, Cairo is definitely a paradox.
-Here encounters the old with the new, the past with the present and old traditions with trendy culture.
+With a population of over 16 million people, Cairo is definitely a paradox.
+Old encounters new, the past the present and ancient traditions trendy culture.
 These contrasts make Cairo the fascinating city it is today.
-Don’t you fancy to find out which side you prefer?
+Don’t you want to find out which side you prefer?

-Cairo, where the Great Pyramids of Giza, the Sphinx and the amazing Egyptian Museum is located will take your breath away.
-The Egyptian Museum which is the biggest museum of ancient Egyptian times offers treasures from the different areas: the tomb of Tutankhamun, statues of Ramses and his predecessors as well as many, many more.
+Cairo, where the Great Pyramids of Giza, the Sphinx and the amazing Egyptian Museum are located, will take your breath away.
+The Egyptian Museum, which is the largest museum of ancient Egyptian times, presents treasures from the tomb of Tutankhamun, statues of Ramses and his predecessors and much more.

-In Old Cairo time has stood still and charms can be found in its fine detailed architecture, narrow winding streets, stunning views over the Citadel.
-While strolling through these narrow streets, visitors can join the aroma of ground coffee and the traditional shisha water-pipes which make you feel like being back in the past.
-A highlight of the visit in Cairo is Khan el Khalili the famous souk.
-Here, tradesman craft their merchandise on the doorsteps of family owned businesses and give a glimpse into skills passed on through generations.
+In Old Cairo, time has stood still, and charm can be found in the fine detailed architecture, narrow winding streets and stunning views over the citadel.
+While strolling through these narrow streets, visitors can savour the aroma of ground coffee along with that of traditional shisha water pipes taking you back to the past.
+A highlight of a visit to Cairo is Khan el Khalili, the famous souk.
+Here, tradesman craft their merchandise on the doorsteps of family-owned businesses and give a glimpse into skills passed on through generations.